parisaaber/hydro-flow-indicators/README.md

 # 🌊 Raven Streamflow Indicators API

-This FastAPI-based application provides a web service for computing a suite of hydrological indicators from Raven hydrologic model output or any comparable streamflow time series in Parquet format.
+This FastAPI-based application provides a web service for computing a suite of hydrological indicators from Raven hydrologic model output or any comparable streamflow time series in CSV format.
 It supports environmental flow metrics, flood frequency analysis, and sub-period comparisons.

 ## 📦 Features

-- Load and preprocess Raven output or streamflow datasets
+- Load and preprocess Raven output or streamflow datasets from local files or web URLs
 - Calculate hydrologic indicators:
   - Mean annual flow
   - Mean August–September flow